jrbarto/onetest-samples/README.md

 # onetest-server-sample
-Sample repo to work with OneTest Server for Sprint 5
+Sample repo to work with OneTest Server